 - If the crossing is unfamiliar, students who rely on hearing can determine the probable width of the street by listening to the traffic; and

-. . . notice whether the warning time of approaching vehicles is shorter than their crossing time (if so, it's a Situation of Uncertainty).
+- notice whether the range of warning times of approaching vehicles could include some that are shorter than their crossing time (if so, it's a Situation of Uncertainty).